Skip to content

 • Native Asset Mapping

-VSC enables assets from different blockchains (e.g., BTC, SOL, Hive, ETH) to be securely locked on their native chains and mapped to VSC-connected addresses.
-For example: this allows Ethereum wallet addresses to hold native Bitcoin (BTC), Solana wallet addresses to hold native Ethereum (ETH), and vice versa, all while leveraging VSC’s decentralized validator network for seamless cross-chain interoperability.
+Magi enables assets from different blockchains to be securely locked on their native chains and mapped to Magi-connected addresses.
+Today this covers BTC and ETH (with LTC, DASH, and SOL support planned), plus Hive as the L1.
+For example: this allows Ethereum wallet addresses to hold native Bitcoin (BTC) and vice versa, all while leveraging Magi’s decentralized validator network for seamless cross-chain interoperability.

 • Feeless In-Protocol Transactions

-VSC eliminates gas fees for users by utilizing Hive’s resource credit model.
-These credits regenerate over time and are consumed when a user performs on-chain actions like transferring tokens, interacting with smart contracts, or signing transactions.This system enables truly feeless interactions, making VSC uniquely positioned to offer a gasless experience, ideal for onboarding mainstream users and scaling usage without friction.
+Magi eliminates gas fees for users by utilizing Hive’s resource credit model.
+These credits regenerate over time and are consumed when a user performs on-chain actions like transferring tokens, interacting with smart contracts, or signing transactions.This system enables truly feeless interactions, making Magi uniquely positioned to offer a gasless experience, ideal for onboarding mainstream users and scaling usage without friction.

 • Stablecoin (HBD) as the Base Asset in All Pairs